February 11, 2019

 This classic insider threat case demonstrates that malicious actors can be caught and stopped in time.
 By all accounts, Zheng was neutralized before any real damage was inflicted on AMP or its customers.
 How’d AMP do it?

 Several security layers should be credited, including human expertise.
-Law enforcement and court documents also made it clear that the Dtex Advanced Enterprise User Intelligence Platform played a key role in detecting Zheng.
+Law enforcement and court documents also made it clear that the Dtex Advanced Enterprise DMAP Intelligence Platform played a key role in detecting Zheng.
 According to the AAP:

 Police facts state Zheng was busted when a software program called Dtex – that records user behaviour and interactions on work devices – tracked him trying to install the dark web browser TOR onto his work laptop.